-Tom Koegel is a partner in Crowell & Moring's San Francisco office and is a member of the firm's Litigation and Financial Services groups.
+Tom Koegel is a partner in Crowell & Moring's San Francisco office and is a member of the firm's Litigation Group.
 His practice encompasses complex litigation and trials in the areas of bankruptcy and commercial litigation, intellectual property, and the environment.
 His clients have included Fortune 500 technology, transportation, and services firms, as well as commercial creditors and bankruptcy trustees with complex litigation claims.

 Tom's experience in a broad array of federal litigation is reflected in his service to the federal courts in the Northern District of California.
-In 2012, Tom was selected by the judges of the United States District Court for the Northern District of California to be a member of the District's Lawyer Representative Committee.
-In September 2013, Tom will become the co-chair of that committee.
-Previously, in 2009, Tom was selected by the judges of the U.S. Bankruptcy Court for the Northern District of California to that court's Bench-Bar Committee.
+In 2012, Tom was selected by the judges of the U.S. District Court for the Northern District of California to be a member of the District's Lawyer Representative Committee.
+From 2013 to 2014, Tom served as co-chair of that committee.
+In 2009, Tom was selected by the judges of the U.S. Bankruptcy Court for the Northern District of California to that court's Bench-Bar Committee.
 From 2011 to 2012, Tom served as co-chair of that committee.

 Prior to joining the Crowell & Moring, Tom was a partner in the San Francisco firm, Folger Levin & Kahn LLP, where he served on the firm's Executive Committee.

 Tom was honored to serve as a law clerk to the Honorable Warren J. Ferguson of the U.S. Court of Appeals for the Ninth Circuit.
 During law school, he served as managing editor of the California Law Review, and from 1998 to 2008, and again from 2011 to the present, he has served as an alumni director of the California Law Review corporation.
 He was also a lecturer in law in Boalt's Moot Court Program, 1991-93.